max-mapper/torrent/readme.md

   If an output file isn't specified with `-o`, the torrent file will be written to stdout.

+torrent info <torrent file>

+  Print information about a torrent file to stdout as JSON.

 ```

 ### download a torrent